jean/rapido.plone/docs/principles.rst

 Here are the basic steps to create a Rapido app:

-- go to the theme folder (in Plone setup / Theme if we prefer to work inline, or, if your prefer to work in the filesystem, it might be either in the ``static`` folder in your theme package, or in the ``resources`` folder in your Plone install if you do not have a custom package),
+- go to the theme folder (in :menuselection:`Plone setup --> Theme` if we prefer to work inline, or, if your prefer to work in the filesystem, it might be either in the :file:`static` folder in your theme package, or in the :file:`resources` folder in your Plone install if you do not have a custom package),
-- add a new folder named ``rapido``,
+- add a new folder named :file:`rapido`,
-- in ``rapido``, add a new folder named ``myapp``.
+- in :file:`rapido`, add a new folder named :file:`myapp`.

 That's it.